Starbucks Corporation (SBUX): Lucky investors are lined up for success

-At the end of the latest market close, Starbucks Corporation (SBUX) was valued at $98.30.
-In that particular session, Stock kicked-off at the price of $98.19 while reaching the peak value of $98.575 and lowest value recorded on the day was $97.27.
-The stock current value is $98.00.Recently in News on November 30, 2022, Starbucks Declares Quarterly Cash Dividend.
+At the end of the latest market close, Starbucks Corporation (SBUX) was valued at $98.27.
+In that particular session, Stock kicked-off at the price of $98.57 while reaching the peak value of $99.455 and lowest value recorded on the day was $98.2099.
+The stock current value is $99.20.Recently in News on November 30, 2022, Starbucks Declares Quarterly Cash Dividend.
 Starbucks Corporation (NASDAQ: SBUX) today announced that its Board of Directors has approved a quarterly cash dividend of $0.53 per share of outstanding Common Stock.
 The dividend will be payable in cash on February 24, 2023 to shareholders of record on February 10, 2023.
 You can read further details here

 Starbucks Corporation had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $117.80 on 01/03/22, with the lowest value was $68.39 for the same time period, recorded on 05/12/22.